Junlong-Zhao/computational-practices-sound-image/README.md

 - `R` Reset, `S` Save PNG

 **Developed further**
+*Why selected:* it expands the base particle exercise into a reusable system with multiple emitters, a noise-driven wind field, rich user controls, and three distinct aesthetics — evidencing enquiry, iteration, and polish.

 - **Multiple emitters** – press **E** to drop a new emitter at the mouse position.